TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 ### Season blending

-In the last 7 days of each season, the grid gradually biases target parameters toward the next season's baseline.
-This prevents a hard snap at the boundary.
+In the last 7 days of each season, the grid biases target parameters toward the next season's baseline to avoid a hard snap at the boundary.

 ```
 function get_season_blend(month, day)